Perimenopause Sleep & Nervous System Regulation

 Night sweats are sympathetic discharge — the thermoregulatory system venting charge the autonomics can’t contain.

-Wearables show the truth before symptoms do.
-Low CO₂ tolerance, diaphragm tightness, poor vagal handoff, glucose volatility, and neuroimmune load all register in overnight HRV before they surface as conscious symptoms.
+Low recovery scores.
+Elevated resting heart rate.
+HRV that bottoms out overnight.
+If your wearable is telling you your sleep is poor even when you felt like you slept, it’s picking up autonomic instability that often precedes conscious symptoms by weeks.
+Low CO₂ tolerance, diaphragm tightness, poor vagal handoff, glucose volatility, and neuroimmune load all register in overnight HRV before they surface as symptoms.

 Misaligned autonomic terrain.